amidaware/trmm-docs/docs/faq.md

 It's one way we're trying to monetize and get dev's paid.
 We had github sponsors up for many months before code signing.
 Very few people donated, some $5 and $10. maybe $40 a month.
 Once we announced code signing, sponsors came in like crazy, and many people upgraded their $5 to a $50 so while I would like to believe people would gladly donate, that's just not the case.
 We already tried.

+## Linux Agent

+While linux support is in the post-alpha/beta mode:
+- Code signing makes linux installs easy and is a benefit offered to code signing sponsors
+- DIYer can read thru the code and....DIY

+This is primarily for 2 reasons:
+1) As this has been a sponsorship goal it seems only fair that those who contributed to make this a reality get early access to easy linux agent installs
+2) We're looking for good bug reports from active users to get the linux agent into production ready code.

 ## Who is Amidaware LLC?

 The Legal entity behind Tactical RMM